Adldap2/Adldap2-Laravel/docs/auth/multiple-connections.md

         ->with(['message' => 'Your credentials are incorrect.']);
 ```

-Or, if you'd like to all of your LDAP connections:
+Or, if you'd like to authenticate against all of your configured LDAP connections:

 ```php
 $connections = config('adldap.connections');